Xilinx/fpga24_routing_contest/docs/final_submission.md

 The remainder of the Apptainer command line simply runs the default make target from inside the container.

-Finally, in order to aid in development the Makefile target:
+Finally, in order to aid in development of the Makefile target:

 ```
 make test-container